§ 40.23 General license for carriers of transient shipments of natural uranium other than in the form of ore or ore residue.

-(b)(1) Persons generally licensed under paragraph (a) of this section, who plan to carry a transient shipment with scheduled stops at a United States port, shall notify the Director, Division of Security Policy, Office of Nuclear Security and Incident Response, using an appropriate method listed in § 40.5.
+(b)(1) Persons generally licensed under paragraph (a) of this section, who plan to carry a transient shipment with scheduled stops at a United States port, shall notify the Director, Office of Nuclear Security and Incident Response, using an appropriate method listed in § 40.5.
 The notification must be in writing and must be received at least 10 days before transport of the shipment commences at the shipping facility.

 (2) The notification must include the following information:

 (i) Location of all scheduled stops in United States territory;

 (ii) Arrival and departure times for all scheduled stops in United States territory;

 (iv) A physical description of the shipment;

 (v) The numbers and types of containers;